j0sephh123/educational-platform/README.md

     - **Unique ID** for routing purposes (e.g., `course-1`).
   - Each course item will be clickable, and clicking on it will take the user to the details page for that course.

-- **Why It's Simple**:
-  - This is a static list (you can hardcode it initially), and all you need to do is loop through the list and display it.
-No complex logic is involved.

 #### 2. **View Course Details**

 - **Description**: